-- Schedule: Battlecode 2019 will begin on Monday, January 7th, and conclude with the Final Tournament on Saturday, February 2nd.
-Lectures are held throughout the first two weeks at 7pm.
-We also plan to save the Twitch livestreams and upload them as videos.
+- Schedule: Battlecode 2019 began on Monday, January 7th, and concluded with the Final Tournament on Saturday, February 2nd.
+Lectures were held throughout the first two weeks at 7pm.
+We also saved the Twitch livestreams and uploaded them as videos.
 Check out the schedule for more information!

-- Location: For those present at MIT, lectures will be held in 32-123 (there's free food!).
-Note that these are also streamed on Twitch, should you want to participate in Battlecode remotely.
-The Final Tournament will be held in Kresge Auditorium.
+- Location: For those present at MIT, lectures were held in 32-123 (free food!).
+Note that these were also streamed on Twitch.
+The Final Tournament was held in Stata.

 - Prizes: $50,000+ in cash.